-If we were to naively model this MDP's causal structure as a CID without further consideration, we would reach a representation similar to that shown in Figure~\ref{fig1:naive_CID}.\footnote{Note that for this and all following CIDs in the paper, we just show a three-time-step subgraph of the full diagram, as this captures the general structure without overcomplicating the visualisation.} At a time-step $x$, the distribution over possible current states is represented by $S_x$.
-Once the actual value of the state as of time $x$ is observed, this will constitute the only information available to the agent in its selection of an action at $A_x$.
-The distribution over possible states in $S_{x+1}$ is then defined by $T$, given $S_x$ and $A_x$.
-Finally, $R_x$ represents the distribution over the reward value achieved from the action taken at $A_x$.
-We have assumed an interpretation of the reward function as $R : S \times S \rightarrow \mathbb{R}$ here, where reward is determined by a comparison of two consecutive states, as this will provide sufficient information to deduce the success of the most recent action (recommendation).
+Let us begin with a simplified model of a media recommendation problem.
+If we were to naively model an MDP's causal structure as a CID, without additional considerations, we would end up with a representation akin to that shown in Figure~\ref{fig1:naive_CID}.
+At a specific time step $x$, the distribution over possible current states is represented by $S_x$.
+The actual value of the state at time $x$ is the only piece of information available to the agent for its action selection at $A_x$.
+The distribution of possible states in $S_{x+1}$ is subsequently determined by $T$, given $S_x$ and $A_x$.
+Finally, $R_x$ denotes the distribution over the reward value achieved from the action taken at $A_x$.
+We have assumed an interpretation of the reward function as $R : S \times S \rightarrow \mathbb{R}$, wherein the reward is determined by comparing two successive states.
+This arrangement offers adequate information to infer the success of the most recent action or recommendation.

-However, a simple thought experiment can demonstrate that this CID underspecifies the causal relationships in the actual problem, by leaving key variables external to the MDP unacknowledged.
+A simple thought experiment demonstrates that this naive CID underspecifies the causal relationships in the actual problem due to neglecting key variables external to the MDP.